ArtInLines/system-landscaper/README.md

 This Repository is a fork from [VivaGraphJS](https://github.com/anvaka/VivaGraphJS), yet updated for a more specific purpose: Displaying and allowing the modification of IT-System-Landscapes.
 More info on this will be provided, if this repo ever goes public.

+## Usage

+As of now, nothing should work yet and nothing has been tested yet lol.

+However, the idea is to provide a single distributed file for the entire library.
+This library would then set a global variable for scripts to use.
+The advantage of this is that using this library doesn't require the use of any module bundlers and makes debugging much simpler that way.
+This is the same approach the original ngraph/VivaGraphJS library used.

 ## API Specification for highest Abstraction Layer

 #### Adding Data